Table of Contents

 Thus, by 2024, TEP had ballooned this incremental cost estimate by over 5 times—from $6.2 million per mile to $33.5 million per mile.
 Is its engineering firm that bad or did it start inflating the numbers when it became possible TEP might have to cover the cost?

-Here are other examples from our website.
+Here are other examples of recent actual costs in Arizona from our website.
 All of our data are pulled from legal filings.
 None of these incremental costs come anywhere close to $33.5 million per mile.
 In fact, we have never seen an incremental cost of even a third of that much.
-TEP’s high estimates seem to be driven by its agenda rather than its agenda being driven by realistic estimates—and that’s unfortunate.
+TEP’s high estimates seem to be driven by its agenda rather than its agenda being driven by realistic estimates—and that’s unfortunate for the community and for ratepayers.

 We estimate the total incremental cost to underground in Tucson to be no more than $15 million—or $7.5 million per mile—based on nearby comparable projects.